zhdonghd/miniView/README.md

-`selector`             | Jquery selector with id attribute `zoom`                 | Scale value of the mini map. default value 0.1 `viewZoom`             | Scale value of the container. default value 1 `isEnableMouseWheel`   | Where enable mousewheel to zoom the container
+`selector`             | Jquery selector with id attribute `zoom`                 | Scale value of the mini map. default value 0.1 `viewZoom`             | Scale value of the container. default value 1 `isEnableMouseWheel`   | Whether enable mousewheel to zoom the container

 ## refresh